 - Always yield to emergency vehicles.

 - If you have not entered the roundabout, pull over and allow emergency vehicles to pass.

-- If you have entered the roundabout, continue to your exit, then pull over and allow emergency vehicles to pass.
+- If you have entered the roundabout, safely get out at the nearest exit, then pull over and allow emergency vehicles to pass.

 - Avoid stopping in the roundabout.